Principal Investigator

 Doctoral Students

 Chloe N. LeCates is from Roswell, GA and enjoys traveling, reading, and playing video games.
 She has worked with the Stockton Lab since 2018 as an undergraduate student and began pursuing her Ph.D. in Chemistry in Fall 2022.
 She plans on pursuing research into the how the microbial primary succession pathway affects the nutrient content of Martian and lunar analogs with the goal of learning how they transform into a viable agricultural medium.
-Chloe plans to continue research in Astrobiology with the eventual goal of becoming a college professor.
+Chloe plans to continue research in Astrobiology and biogeochemical cycling with the eventual goal of becoming a college professor.

-Augustine Atta Debrah is currently a second-year Chemistry Ph.D. student in the Stockton Lab.
+Augustine Atta Debrah is currently a third-year Chemistry Ph.D. student in the Stockton Lab.
 He obtained a bachelor’s in Laboratory Technology under the supervision of Mr. Rex Okoto at the University of Cape Coast (UCC), Ghana.
 Before arriving at Georgia Tech, he worked with Prof. Zhenxia Du at the Beijing University of Chemical Technology.
 His research interests lie in analytical chemistry, specifically microfluidics.
 His primary focus is on instrument design for the rapid diagnosis of infectious diseases and environmental analysis in low-resourced environments.
 He aspires to become an expert in the fabrication of microfluidic devices to improve real-time analysis in the field and eventually a professor.
 He enjoys reading, movies, and photography.

 Undergraduate Students